Research Program Area Sponsorship

 Grants Needing Sponsorship

-- 2257: Identification of Genetic Risk Factors for Canine Epilepsy
+- 02943-MOU: Identification of Genetic Risk Factors in Degenerative Myelopathy in German Shepherd Dogs

 Help Future Generations of Dogs

 Participate in canine health research by providing samples or by enrolling in a clinical trial.
 Samples are needed from healthy dogs and dogs affected by specific diseases.